international conversations and research

 Continue the discussions

-Give us your thoughts on the project.
-We would welcome your comments and thoughts on the future of the city centre and need you to help us continue the conversation on what is working and no ot working in shaping the future of city cen.
+Give us your thoughts on the project and comment on the thought pieces, papers and other output from the research.
+We would welcome your comments and thoughts on the future of the city centre and need you to help us continue the conversation on what is working and not working in shaping the future of city centre.

 Help us build an evidence base